Employee Development

 The conclusion of the study showed that we perform best when we feel we belong.
 It gives us cues that bolster our sense of safety.
 And safety is a prerequisite for great teamwork.

-Now that we know the importance of team cultures, let’s look at the four components of successful team cultures.
+Now that we know the importance of team cultures and recruitment, let’s look at the four components of successful team cultures.

 Colleague Connections: A key component of a high-performing team culture